angular/angular/aio/content/guide/workspace-config.md

 The `projects` section of the configuration file does not correspond exactly to the workspace file structure.

 *   The initial application created by `ng new` is at the top level of the workspace file structure
-*   Additional applications and libraries go into a `projects` folder in the workspace
+*   Other applications and libraries go into a `projects` directory in the workspace

 For more information, see [Workspace and project file structure](guide/file-structure).